Eureto/HeyWakeUp/README.md

 To do

 esp32:
-- web socket to receive clock alarm
-- turning on and off led
-- dimming led
-- integration with app
+ - write function that process inputed time

 React:
-- sending time to esp and
+- switch focus on enter press in time input
+- add input for how long shoul led be on